-- "we," "us," "our company" or "our" refers to New Oriental Education & Technology Group Inc., its predecessor entities and subsidiaries and, in the context of describing our operations and consolidated financial data, also include New Oriental China and its subsidiaries; - "China" or "PRC" refers to the People's Republic of China, excluding Taiwan, Hong Kong and Macau; - "New Oriental China" refers to our consolidated affiliated entity in the PRC, Beijing New Oriental Education & Technology (Group) Co., Ltd., and its subsidiaries; - "student enrollments" refers to the cumulative total number of courses enrolled in and paid for by our students, including multiple courses enrolled ٠ in and paid for by the same student but excluding courses offered at our primary and secondary schools in Yangzhou and Taixing, China; - ٠ references to the number of our learning centers include the number of our schools; - "shares" or "common shares" refers to our common shares; - "ADSs" refers to our American depositary shares, each of which represents four common shares, and "ADRs" refers to the American depositary receipts that evidence our ADSs; and - "RMB" or "Renminbi" refers to the legal currency of China and "\$," "dollars," "US\$" or "U.S. dollars" refers to the legal currency of the United States.
+- "we," "us," "our company" or "our" refers to New Oriental Education & Technology Group Inc., its predecessor entities and subsidiaries and, in the context of describing our operations and consolidated financial data, also include New Oriental China; - "China" or "PRC" refers to the People's Republic of China, and for the purpose of this annual report, excludes Taiwan, Hong Kong and Macau; - "New Oriental China" refers to our consolidated affiliated entity in the PRC, Beijing New Oriental Education & Technology (Group) Co., Ltd., and its subsidiaries; - "student enrollments" refers to the cumulative total number of courses enrolled in and paid for by our students, including multiple courses enrolled in and paid for by the same student but excluding courses offered at our primary and secondary school; - references to the number of our learning centers include the number of our schools; - "shares" or "common shares" refers to our common shares; - "ADSs" refers to our American depositary shares, each of which represents four common shares; - "RMB" or "Renminbi" refers to the legal currency of China and "\$," "dollars," "US\$" or "U.S. dollars" refers to the legal currency of the United States; - "Mingshitang" refers to Beijing Haidan Mingshitang Exam Training Education School; and - "Tongwen" refers to Changchun Tongwen Gaokao Training Education School and Changchun Tongwen High School.